vulkayes/vulkayes-thesis/documents/progress/validations/creation_validations.md

 1. `offset` must be less than the size of `buffer`

+\valcombox

 2. If `range` is not equal to `VK_WHOLE_SIZE`, `range` must be greater than `0`
+	- \valcom Guaranteed by the type system

+\valcomboxend

 3. If `range` is not equal to `VK_WHOLE_SIZE`, `range` must be an integer multiple of the texel block size of `format`